PARfessionals: The Definition of “Peer Recovery”

-Peer Recovery Navigator Academics Program and(Micro-Certification) Registry
+Peer Recovery Academics Program

 In 2012, PARfessionals developed the first globally recognized online training program for peer recovery professionals.
 As of September 2015, PARfessionals offers an online distance learning pre-certification training course, a home study correspondence course and an inmate correspondence course for student-candidates to study at their own pace for global certification in peer recovery.
 The curriculum is based on proven research in order to make it the most specialized and comprehensive training program for a new generation of Peer Recovery Professionals for a variety of settings.

 Students worldwide have completed the training and shared their satisfaction with PARfessionals training program.

-PARfessionals developed its own exam and credential, NCPRP, which stands for “National Certified Peer Recovery Professional”.
+PARfessionals developed its own examination assessment test.

-The NCPRP credential and exam primarily emphasize the concept of peer recovery, with the main purpose of providing guidance, knowledge or assistance, especially among those with similar experiences who can meet as equals.
-The certification was integrated into the academic program and renamed the PARfessionals' Peer Recovery Workforce Development Certification Program.